PAOK-2001/ParallelProgramming/practice_2/README.md

 ![Validation](figures/Validation.png)

 To compile this project run the **make** command.
 The binary can be erased by running **make clean**.
-The compiled binary takes as arguments the number of threads, the size of the square test matrixes and a flag that indicates if the result wishes to be printed or not.
+The compiled binary takes as arguments the number of threads, the size of the square test matrixes and a 0 or 1 that indicates if the result wishes to be printed or not.

 For instance, the following example multiplies two 300x300 matrixes using 8 threads.
-An printing the result.
+And prints the result.
 ```
 ./MatMul 8 300 1
 ```